JairParra/Kaggle_Reddit_Multiclass_Classification/README.md

 to polish up and write-up the project.
 - Short meeting after class on **Monday** to discuss progress.
 - Please check `issues`, consult
-- Our current best current classifier is **Multinomial Naive Bayes** and it's only accuracte to likt 54% , which is utterly crap.
+- Our current best current classifier is **Multinomial Naive Bayes** and it's only accuracte to like 54% , which is utterly crap.
 We need to think of better features as well as perform hyperparameter tunning.

 ## TASKS: